Updated July 10, 2023

 2. Straight-Line Method

 - The easiest and most popular method businesses use is the straight-line method.
-It involves assuming that the company’s growth rate stays constant over the years.
+It involves assuming that the company’s growth rate stays constant.
 Thus, applying the growth rate to the current financials can present future values.

 - However, this method does not consider fluctuations in the market and economic conditions.
 It also needs increasing experts and individuals to conduct financial calculations and economic operations with security.